 Ya, we went the WCF route.
 Then we simplified with WebAPI and never turned back.

 This is how we roll.

-Distributed version control for the win.
+Distributed version control, with branching strategy, for the win.

 Build, integrate and push to testing, staging and production environments on every code commit.